 How many credits will Wingate University accept?

-Wingate University accepts up to 64 credits from an accredited two-year college.
-We accept up to 90 credits from an accredited four-year college or university.
+Wingate University accepts up to 64 credits from a regionally accredited two-year college.
+We accept up to 90 credits from a regionally accredited four-year college or university.

 Which credits will Wingate University accept?